succinctlabs/optimism-specs/specs/protocol/holocene/predeploys.md

 - `isHolocene`

 `operatorFeeScalar` and `operatorFeeConstant` are read from the `L1Block` contract, and `isHolocene` is read directly from storage.
+If `isHolocene` is false, then this function MUST return `0`.

 ```function
 function getOperatorFee(uint256 gasUsed)(uint256)